matkv/matkv.dev/content/now/index.md

 ### Reading

 * The Dragon Reborn (Wheel Of Time, Book 4) - Robert Jordan
-* The Old Man and the Sea - Ernest Hemingway

 All my finished books & reviews for them are on my [book reviews](/reading) page.